• Skip to primary navigation

 • 4 oz crumbled cotija or queso fresco

-• 2 tablespoon Crema
+• 2 tbsp Crema

 • 1 jalapeno seeded and sliced